bahrmichael/bahrmichael.github.io/_posts/2021-05-06-serverless-click-tracaker.md

 ## Conclusion

-Hyperlink auditing is a lightweight and transparent approach to understanding your viewers' journeys on your website.
+hyperlink auditing is a lightweight and transparent approach to understanding your viewers' journeys on your website.
 With just one function, you can start recording movements without giving your viewers' data to anyone who will monetise them.

-If you only want some simple analytics, while maintaining your viewers' privacy, you should check out Fatham Analytics by following this [referral link](https://usefathom.com/ref/I1EFJ1).
+If you only want some simple analytics, while maintaining your viewers' privacy, you should check out Fathom Analytics by following this [referral link](https://usefathom.com/ref/I1EFJ1).